Rob Hopkins: Early life and education

+Early career

 Ireland (1996–2005)

 In 1996, Rob and his family moved to south-west Ireland, to West Cork.
 He initially worked with An Taisce West Cork, writing and illustrating a booklet called Woodlands for West Cork!.
 He began teaching permaculture, initially as short courses, and building up to running full design courses, initially as an evening class.
 Together with another family, he and Emma set up Baile Dulra Teoranta, a charity, with the intention of creating an ecovillage project.
 In 1999, with another family, they bought The Hollies, a farm near Castletown, Enniskeane.
 After a few years, they were granted planning permission for an ecovillage development.

 In 2001, he started and taught the Practical Sustainability course at Kinsale Further Education College, initially as a one-year course, and later as the first two-year Permaculture course in the world.
 Between 2003 and 2005, its students built the Wooden O Theatre, an amphitheatre using local materials.
 The Hollies Centre for Sustainability ran a series of courses in natural building and built two new cob houses, using local materials.
 In October 2004, Rob and Emma's house was destroyed in a fire.

 In 2004, he became aware of the concept of peak oil, and set his students the task of applying permaculture principles to addressing this challenge.
 The output of this student project was the ‘Kinsale Energy Descent Action Plan’, which was uploaded to the college website.
 It was downloaded by interested parties around the world.
 In July 2005, Kinsale FEC hosted Fuelling the Future, a conference on peak oil and solutions to it.